 - i.
-Particulate matter emissions from each unit with a heat input rating less than or equal to 3.5 MMBTU/hr shall not exceed 0.23 pounds per MMBTU.
-[20 DCMR 600.1] Note that the Permittee is deemed to have complied with this requirement by complying with the operational limit specified in Condition IV(d)(6)(B)(i) below, unless other credible evidence of a violation of this limit is identified. - ii.
-Particulate matter emissions from each unit with a heat input rating greater than 3.5 MMBTU/hr and less than 5 MMBTU/hr shall determine its particulate matter limit (to the nearest hundredth of a pound per MMBTU) from the following equation [20 DCMR 600.1]:
+Particulate matter emissions from any unit with heat input rating less than or equal to 3.5 MMBTU/hr shall not exceed 0.13 pounds per MMBTU. - ii.
+Particulate matter emissions from each unit with a heat input rating greater than 3.5 MMBTU/hr and less than 5 MMBTU/hr shall determine its particulate matter limit (to the nearest hundredths of a pound per MMBTU) from the following equation [20 DCMR 600.1]: